widelands/wl_addons_server/README.md

 ### Prerequisites

-Before running the server or adding add-ons to this repository be sure a java development kit (JDK) is installed to compile the UpdateList.java script.
+Before running the server or adding add-ons to this repository be sure a java development kit (JDK) is installed to compile the Java programs.

-After the installation of the JDK run `javac *.java` in the base folder.

 ### The server